voshawn/shawnvo/README.md

 pull requests are welcome!

 ### About My Job
-Here are my main responsibilties at the moment:
+Here are my main responsibilities at the moment:
 1. Attract and bring the best people on our team.
 Our company will only be as great as the people on the team.
 2. Create an environment for you to do meaningful work and have an amazing life so that you're where you want to be and growing at the rate you want.